udda/multiload-ng/README.md

 libxfce4panel               | >= 4.6.0
 libxfce4util                | >= 4.6.0
 libxfce4ui-1 OR libxfcegui4 | >= 4.8.0

+Check which GTK+ version is supported by your panel: xfce4-panel used to be GTK+2 only, newer versions of xfce4-panel supports GTK+3 too.
+You may have to set correct GTK+ version (see [here](#gtk-version) for instructions).

 Note that XFCE 4.6 or greater is required.